Moving bioanalysis from a reagent-centric to a data-centric approach

 Probius’ Quantum Electrochemical Spectroscopy (QES) creates a unique digital twin of biological specimens by representing its biochemistry as an ensemble of vibrational signatures.

 These datasets can be federated into digital models of biology to accelerate the pace of biomedical research, from early disease discovery to drug development and therapy monitoring.

-Enabling the decentralized and scalable collection of consistent biological datasets for the first time
+Enabling the decentralized and scalable collection of multidimensional biological datasets for robust Ai analysis

 To solve the bIology-AI gap, we have developed a new, label- and probe-free electrochemical sensing modality, Quantum Electrochemical Spectroscopy (QES), for the rapid detection 1000’s of analytes from a minimal sample amount in a few minutes.

 Accelerate the discovery of disease pathways with broad-spectrum signatures from proteins, metabolites, and cells in days and not months.

 Instant replication of experiments with new bioanalytical measurements on the cloud, without using a new sample aliquot.